 - Read more: http://www.amazon.co.uk/Olympus-LS-11-Linear-PCM-Recorder

-- Read the Users Manual and examine best recording setting for event
+- Read the Users Manual and examine the best recording setting for the event

 - MEMS microphones are a type of condenser microphone